ZhenyaKh/remove-switches/README.md

   // Output: function h. function f. function g. default. case 2.
   ```

-- There can be nested switch statements inside a case branch of a switch statement
+- There can be nested switch statements inside a case branch of a switch statement:

   `switch(...) { case 1: switch (...) { ... } }`